"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

 \subsubsection{Data Annotation}

 Our survey results showed that BLV people want specific product information when selecting foods, medicines, and personal products.
-We developed a three-part annotation scheme consisting of: \begin{itemize} \item Product: the generic term for the product (e.g., cereal, soup, meal, medication). \item Brand: any detectable brand information (e.g., Betty Crocker, Kraft, Great Value, Kellogg's). \item Variety: details about the type, flavor, or variety (e.g., peanut, low sodium) \end{itemize} A team of four researchers manually annotated each image using this structure.
-When annotating a product, researchers reviewed the image and human captions; if unsure, researchers also searched online for product images or noted they were unsure about the image, so another researcher could look.
+To capture how well VLMs meet these needs, we developed a three-part annotation scheme consisting of: \begin{itemize} \item Product: the generic term for the product (e.g., cereal, soup, meal, medication). \item Brand: any detectable brand information (e.g., Betty Crocker, Kraft, Great Value, Kellogg's). \item Variety: details about the type, flavor, or variety (e.g., peanut, low sodium) \end{itemize} A team of four researchers manually annotated each image using this structure.
+When annotating a product, researchers reviewed the image and crowdworkers.
+If unsure, researchers also searched online for product images or noted that they were unsure about the image, so another researcher could review it.
 The image was excluded from the dataset if researchers were uncertain about the pictured product.
-For example, we excluded images that only showed product barcodes or did not have visible details required for product verification.
+For example, we excluded images that showed only product barcodes or lacked the visible details required for product verification.
 To ensure the validity of product annotations, a second researcher then reviewed and confirmed agreement with each image and annotation.
 Any discrepancies were flagged for discussion, and if no agreement was reached, the image was removed from the dataset.
 To enable consistency in product naming, the research team aimed for the most specific name within the product (e.g., granola instead of cereal, Sprite instead of soda) and included both brand and sub-brand names when available.
-When possible, we include known flavor or ingredient details (e.g., vanilla soymilk; chicken with potatoes and green beans) and details related to dietary needs or potential allergies (e.g., zero-sugar Gatorade, peanut butter granola bars).
-This detailed and validated labeling is distinct from coarse data labels of objects and products in prior work~\cite{gurari2018vizwiz, kacorri2017people}.
-This process resulted in a final dataset of 1,859 images annotated with product details, including 729 high-quality images and 1,130 low-quality images.
-See Appendix~\ref{appendix:detailed-dataset-stats}, Table~\ref{tab:study2-dataset} for the number of images where 0-5 crowd workers identified an image quality issue.
+When possible, we included known flavor or ingredient details (e.g., vanilla soymilk; chicken with potatoes and green beans) and details related to dietary needs or potential allergies (e.g., zero-sugar Gatorade, peanut butter granola bars).
+This detailed, validated labeling is distinct from coarse object and product labels in prior work \cite{gurari2018vizwiz, kacorri2017people}.
+This process yielded a final dataset of 1,859 images annotated with product details, comprising 729 high-quality and 1,130 low-quality images.
+See Appendix~\ref{appendix:detailed-dataset-stats}, Table~\ref{tab:study2-dataset} for the number of images where 0--5 crowdworkers identified an image quality issue.